tomduck/pandoc-tablenos/README.md

     [option](https://pandoc.org/MANUAL.html#option--number-sections)
     enabled.
 For docx, use [docx custom styles] instead.

+    This option should not be set for numbering by chapter in LaTeX/pdf book document classes.

   * `xnos-number-offset` - Set to an integer to offset the section numbers when numbering tables by section.
 For html and epub output, this feature should be used together with pandoc's